 Fortunately, we know what needs to be done.
 If we act now, we can stem the rate of loss and change the current trajectory.
 Healthy fish, wildlife, and habitats safeguard our own existence into the future.
-People still receive significant value from opportunities and livelihoods provided by fish and wildlife, and there is a growing movement for stronger connections with healthy, local, and natural foods, in large part provided by our commercial seafood industries.
-It is growing increasingly essential to the public that we manage these public resources in a manner that serves both existing and future generations.
-Quality science and WDFW's conservation
+People still receive significant value from opportunities and livelihoods provided by fish and wildlife.
+There is a growing movement for stronger connections with healthy, local, and natural foods.
+It is increasingly essential to the public that we manage our public resources for both consumptive existing and future generations.
+Quality science and WDFW's conservation principles, per its conservation policy, will continue to drive management decisions.
+Decisions will be made with the understanding that Washington's residents hold diverse values and interests related to fish and wildlife and yet will attempt to ensure legitimate access to the environmental benefits by all of Washington's diverse people.